Manvel Grigoryan

 Lieutenant General Manvel Sektori Grigoryan (Armenian: Մանվել Սեկտորի Գրիգորյան; 14 July 1956 – 19 November 2020) was an Armenian military leader and a member of the National Assembly of Armenia.

 At one point he was one of the highest-ranking officials in the Armenian Army, serving as Deputy Minister of Defense from 2000 to 2008.
 He served as the president of the Yerkrapah Volunteer Union from 1999 to 2018.

 Early life and First Karabakh War

 Manvel Grigoryan was born on 14 July 1956 in the village of Arshaluys in Armavir province.
 He served in the Soviet Army from 1975 to 1977.
 He graduated from Stepanakert State University in 1993 and Yerevan State University in 1998.
 During the First Nagorno-Karabakh War, he commanded Armenian forces in the defense of Hadrut, the retaking of the region of Martakert, and the capture of Fuzuli.
 He commanded the Ejmiatsin Volunteer Battalion from 1992 to 1993.
 In 1993 he was appointed commander of the 83rd Motorized Rifle Brigade.
 Between 1996 and 2000 he was appointed commander of the 1st Army Corps of the Ministry of Defense and gained the rank of major general.
 In 1999, he became the president of the Yerkrapah Volunteer Union.
 In 2000, Grigoryan was appointed deputy defense minister and received the rank of lieutenant general.

 On 18 June 2018, the Ministry of Foreign Affairs of Azerbaijan accused Manvel of participating in Khojaly Massacre and committing other war crimes.
 According to a report by the Hetq investigative online newspaper made in 2014, Grigoryan owned significant properties and businesses, particularly in his hometown of Arshaluys and in nearby Vagharshapat where he resided, many of which were not registered in his name and for which he did not pay the majority of taxes.

-In an interview with RFE/RL's Armenian service that same year, Grigoryan stated that he returned to Armenia with hundreds of Azerbaijani POWs after the Karabakh war, including one 15-year-old Azerbaijani child that he kept in his home for 4 years.
 Human rights activists like Larisa Alaverdyan who during the years of the war in Karabakh was engaged in the exchange of prisoners accused Grigoryan of breaching Geneva Conventions.
 Grigoryan responded that "during war nobody had time to read Geneva conventions."